 What to expect when you contact us

 All of our services are confidential, non-judgemental and independent.
 We are here to listen, not to tell you what to do.
-You can visit the pages on our telephone support, email support, support group and advocacy services in order to find out more about what to expect when you get in touch.
+You can visit the pages on our phone, email and text support, support groups, advocacy and counselling services in order to find out more about what to expect when you get in touch.